 - Is the first step in creating Learning Pathways for your employees

 The process of competency mapping will also aid in attracting and hiring the right candidates for a job, as well as providing upskilling and development opportunities for existing employees.

 How to Map Competencies:

 1. Understand the roles and positions within your organisation that require mapping

 To ensure consistency and accountability across the company, all roles in the organisation will need to have documentation and outline:

 - KPIs for each role

-2. Brainstorm with teams what skills, behaviours, compliances and certificates are required to be successful in each role – engage those who are already succeeding in positions as well as management
+2. Brainstorm with teams what skills, behaviours, compliances and certificates you require to be successful in each role.
+Engage those who already succeed in positions, as well as management.

 Once you know the desired goals and achievements, you need to work out how to get there.
-Engaging those who have reached these goals already and are succeeding in their roles is the best place to start.
-Knowing their skills, desired behaviours and what types of training, learning and certificates they have completed to get there will help you with the mapping.
+Therefore, engaging those who have reached these goals already and are succeeding in their roles is the best place to start.
+In addition, knowing their skills, desired behaviours and what types of training, learning and certificates they have completed to get there will help you with the mapping.